 -

-Seminar sessions — we offer 1 hour monthly seminar sessions covering a wide range of topics including education, research, clinical skills, leadership, mentorship, promotion, and scholarship.
+Seminars: We offer 1-hour monthly seminar sessions covering a wide range of topics.
 These sessions are open to all faculty with an interest in expanding their skills and knowledge.

 -

-Cohort sessions — we've created cohort experiences in several areas, such as Leadership DOM (LDOM) and Teach DOM (TDOM).
-These longitudinal sessions will delve into specific topics over several months, ensuring a deep understanding and fostering a community of learning among participants.
+Cohorts: We offer cohort experiences such as Leadership DOM (LDOM), Teach DOM (TDOM), and a GME Bootcamp.
+These longitudinal sessions delve into specific topics over several months, ensuring a deep understanding and fostering a community of learning among participants.

 Recorded Presentations and Resources